-- → The Auditor General's report is discussed with the body concerned and the facts are agreed; - → The report is laid before Parliament and published together with a Press Release: - → If an enquiry is to be conducted by the Public Audit Committee, witnesses are called to give evidence usually the Accountable Officer of the public body and the Accountable Officer of the sponsor Directorate.
-It is possible that the Chair or a Board member of a public body will be required to appear as a witness, where appropriate; - → After the evidence session, the Committee drafts and approves a report which is published; and - → A formal response to the Committee's report is provided by the Scottish Government (or by the body in consultation with the Scottish Government) within two months of the Committee's report being published.
+- → The Auditor General's report is discussed with the body concerned and the facts are agreed; - → The report is laid before Parliament and published together with a press release. - ➔ If an enquiry is to be conducted by the PAC, witnesses are called to give evidence - usually the Accountable Officer of the public body. - → After the evidence session, the Committee drafts and approves a report which is published. - → A formal response to the Committee's report is provided by the Scottish Government (or by the body in consultation with the Scottish Government) within two months of the Committee's report being published.